Aids in the diagnosis of amebic keratitis in conjunction with clinical findings

 Varies

-Although verification experiments did not detect Acanthamoeba species DNA in contact lenses from asymptomatic adults, it is possible that the polymerase chain reaction (PCR) may detect asymptomatic colonization/contamination and, therefore, testing should not be performed on asymptomatic individuals.
+Although verification experiments did not detect Acanthamoeba species DNA in contact lenses from asymptomatic adults, it is possible that the polymerase chain reaction may detect asymptomatic colonization/contamination and, therefore, testing should not be performed on asymptomatic individuals.

 Specimen source is required.